 Non-controlling interests represents the ownership interests in PWP OpCo held by holders other than Perella Weinberg Partners.
-As of December 31, 2022 and 2021, Professional Partners and the ILPs own 44,563,877 and 50,154,199 PWP OpCo Units, respectively, which represent a 51.61% and 54.01% non-controlling ownership interest in PWP OpCo, respectively.
+As of December 31, 2023 and 2022, Professional Partners and the ILPs collectively own 41,589,339 and 44,563,877 PWP OpCo Units, respectively, which represent a 48.2% and 51.6% non-controlling ownership interest in PWP OpCo, respectively.
 These PWP OpCo Units are exchangeable into PWP Class A common stock on a one-for-one basis.
 See further discussion of exchange rights and exchange activity below.
-Class B-1 and Class B-2 common stock have de minimis economic rights.